RefresherTowel/docs/statement/usage.md

 # Usage & Examples

-This page shows how to use Towel States in practice, split into:
+This page shows how to use Statement in practice, split into:

 - **Core usage** – basic patterns.
 - **Advanced usage** – optional patterns for more complex behaviour.